The

 Does Horangi, the Korean tiger and proud protector of the village, dare take an afternoon off?
 He lets his friend Kkachi, the magpie, talk him into it, but he just can’t shake the feeling that something isn’t right.
 Could there be bad guys around?
 If there are, Horangi will bite them... ‘cause that’s what tigers do!

-Children everywhere will enjoy this fun, exciting, new story about Horangi and Kkachi (and maybe a few "bad guys"), illustrated by the talented Korean artist, Lee, Woong Ki.
-Not only will they get to know two of the most endearing animals in Korean folklore, but pictures and descriptions of many Korean objects and symbols seen in the illustrations will help further an understanding of the culture and traditions of "The Land of the Morning Calm".
+Children everywhere will enjoy this fun, exciting, new story about Horangi and Kkachi (and maybe a few "bad guys"), illustrated by Korean artist, Woong Ki Lee.
+Not only will they get to know two of the most endearing animals in Korean folklore, but pictures and descriptions of Korean objects and symbols seen in the illustrations will help further an understanding of the culture and traditions of "The Land of the Morning Calm".

 "I Bite the Bad Guys: A Tale of the Korea Tiger is a very clever story that will quickly captivate children the world over.
 Written in English by three Americans with deep ties to Korea, this very unique and engaging story provides a bridge between East and West for the youngest citizens of the world, promoting the cross-cultural understanding and mutual respect that is vital in an increasingly interconnected world."